cncf/wg-serverless/whitepapers/serverless-overview/README.md

     * **Flexible Scalability:** A serverless FaaS or BaaS product can instantly and precisely scale to handle each individual incoming request.
 For the developer, serverless platforms have no concept of "pre-planned capacity," nor do they require configuring “auto-scaling” triggers or rules.
 The scaling occurs automatically without intervention from the developer.
 Upon completion of the request processing, the serverless FaaS automatically scales down the compute resources so that there is never idle capacity.

 2. **No Compute Cost When Idle**: One of the greatest benefits of serverless products from a consumer perspective is that there are no costs resulting from idle capacity.
-For example, serverless compute services do not charge for idle virtual machines or containers; in other words, there is no charge when code is not running or no meaningful work is being done.
+For example, serverless compute services do not charge for idle virtual machines or containers; in other words, there is no charge when code is not running, or no meaningful work is being done.
 For databases, there is no charge for database engine capacity waiting idly for queries.
-Of course this does not include other costs such as stateful storage costs or added capabilities/functionality/feature set.
+Of course, this does not include other costs such as stateful storage costs or added capabilities/functionality/feature set.

 ## A short history of serverless technology